ULHPC/tutorials/README.md

     """
 ```

-Now we need to tell snakemake to use a conda environment with bowtie2 and samtools [8] inside to run this rule.
+Now we need to tell snakemake to use a conda environment with bowtie2 and [samtools](http://www.htslib.org/) inside to run this rule.
 For this purpose there is a specific `conda` directive that can be added to the rule.
 It accepts a yaml file that defines the conda environment.

 ```python
 conda: "envs/bowtie2.yaml"